ucoders/CSC201/docs/content/2023/Task_1.md

 - The input will be a text file where each line represents a command.
 - The fields in a command are separated by a single space.
+- The second last command in the input file will always be `CHECK`.
 - The last command in the input file will always be `PROFIT`.

 ### 2.3 Output Format

+- The output should contain the following content:
+  - First list the quantity of each item in the inventory line by line, formatted as `<item_name>: <quantity>`.
-- The output should be a single line indicating the total profit or loss, formatted as `Profit/Loss: $<amount>`.
+  - Then a single line indicating the total profit or loss, formatted as `Profit/Loss: $<amount>`.
 - If the amount is positive, it represents a profit; if negative, it represents a loss.
 - If the processing encounter either of the following unexpected situations, output should be `Profit/Loss: NA`.
   - SELL/DONATE/WRITEOFF more items than the available quantity in the inventory,